aai-institute/nnbench/docs/cli/cli.md

   -h, --help            show this help message and exit --comparison-file <JSON>
                         A file containing comparison functions to run on benchmarking metrics.
-  -P, --include-parameter <name>
-                        Names of input parameters to display in the comparison table.
   -C, --include-context <name>
                         Context values to display in the comparison table.
 Use dotted syntax for nested context values.
   -E, --extra-column <name>